How Much Does It Cost to Install or Replace Tile?

 - They're easy to clean.

-- They offer a variety of color, pattern or shading options.
+- They come in a variety of colors, patterns and shading options.

-The average price for natural stone tile is about $5 to $35.
+The average price for natural stone tile is about $13 to $20 (CAD 17 to CAD 25) per square foot.
 The tiles have a distinct look because all the stones are slightly different.
 Most homeowners prefer the natural look for flooring, countertops, bathrooms and backsplashes.

 One downside is that natural stone requires annual sealing.
 The tiles aren’t as durable as ceramic and are prone to scratches and dents.